 2. Click the DNS Configuration tab.
-DITO configuration tab.
+0

 -If you do not know your DNS information, select Disable DNS.

 -If you know your DNS information, select Enable DNS and type the information in the fields below (you may not need to fill them all in).